Catallactic/catallactic-site/docs/whitepaper.md

 As a Stablecoin, a CryptoCommodity value has a natural built-in stability.
 This stability is borrowed from the underlying asset.

 Economic history and literature are rich with schemes to peg the price of the currency to a price index or price index derivative, in order to provide price stability: monometallic (gold) standards, bimetallism, and later the symmetallism proposed by Marshall (1886, 1887a, 1887b) and Edgeworth (1895); the “fixed value of bullion” standard proposed by Williams (1892); Fisher's compensated dollar (1911, 1913a, 1913b, 1913c, 1913d, 1914, and 1920); the Commodity Reserve Currency scheme suggested by Goudriaan (1932), B. Graham (1937, 1944), F. D. Graham (1942), and revisited by Friedman (1951); Hall's (1982) ANCAP basket; the proposal by Miles (1984) and Sumner (1989, 1991, 1995) to use futures contracts, Kevin Dowd’s (1994) quasi-futures contract, and later Dowd’s (1999) price index option.
-For a review of this literature the reader is referred to Dowd25 (1996, Chapter 14).
+For a review of this literature the reader is referred to Dowd (1996, Chapter 14).
 [38]

-Since blockchain advent, the cryptocurrency landscape is rich in fiat backed stablecoins, either <b>pegged to a fiat currency</b> (USDT, USDC, BUSD, FRAX, MIM, Pax Dollar, USDJ, Gemini USD, USDP,Palau, FDUSD, PYUSD, Real USD, TrueUSD, ZUSD, DAI, CUSD, USDD, USB, USDe, Raft, eUSD, TerraUSD, Fei, EUROCEUROe, GBPT, XSGD, IDRT, BIDR, BRZ, DRAM, MXNT, MXNC), <b>pegged to a commodity</b> (PAXG,GLD,MCAU,AABBG,NNN, AWG,PMGT,CTLX,XAUT,DGX,CACHE,RBZ GBDTRBZ ZiG, GODL, SLVT, CRUDE,PDX, PTR, FIX, GEM, BANANA, SOYA, CORA, WHEA, SOYB, CORB, XCORN XSOY, XWHEAT, XRICE) <b>or pegged to another cryptocurrency</b> (frxETH).
-They all peg their price to an external price cotization.
-The price formation mechanism is external to the stablecoin ecosystem so this price needs to first be captured from the external source and set into the cryptocurrency with an stabilization mechanism that implies to manage the supply.
-Either if the price manually set, or built-in in the smart contract and accessed with Oracles, the stablecoins will inherit the same centralization features of the price formation source.
+Since blockchain advent, the cryptocurrency landscape is rich in fiat backed stablecoins, either pegged to a fiat currency (USDT, USDC, BUSD, FRAX, MIM, Pax Dollar, USDJ, Gemini USD, USDP,Palau, FDUSD, PYUSD, Real USD, TrueUSD, ZUSD, DAI, CUSD, USDD, USB, USDe, Raft, eUSD, TerraUSD, Fei, EUROCEUROe, GBPT, XSGD, IDRT, BIDR, BRZ, DRAM, MXNT, MXNC), pegged to a commodity (PAXG,GLD,MCAU,AABBG,NNN, AWG,PMGT,CTLX,XAUT,DGX,CACHE,RBZ GBDTRBZ ZiG, GODL, SLVT, CRUDE,PDX, PTR, FIX, GEM, BANANA, SOYA, CORA, WHEA, SOYB, CORB, XCORN XSOY, XWHEAT, XRICE) or pegged to another cryptocurrency (frxETH).
+They all peg their price to the price formed  in an external market.
+The price formation mechanism is external to the stablecoin ecosystem.
+This price needs to be captured from the external source and set into the cryptocurrency with an stabilization mechanism that implies to manage the supply.
+Either if the price manually set by the stablecoin issuer, or the smart contract has a built-in access with Oracles, the stablecoins will inherit the centralization feature of the price formation source.
 Unfortunately this is against blockchain decentralization principles.
+[49]

-A CryptoCommodity is different animal.
+A CryptoCommodity is different animal to fiat backed stablecoins.
 A Cryptocommodity is bound to the intrinsic value of the underlying asset.
 There is not need of quantification of this intrinsic value.
-Instead, a Cryptocommodity exposes the asset intrinsic value (whichever its value) to form its price according to the marginal utility of the underlaying market as perceived by the consumer.
-The pice formation is, therefore, internal to the CryptoCommodity ecosystem.
-As a consequence, a Cryptocommodity is decoupled from any external moentary system, fiat or not fiat, and creates an autonomous ecosystem on its own.
+Instead, a Cryptocommodity exposes the asset intrinsic value (whichever its quantity) to form its price according to the marginal utility of the underlaying market as perceived by the consumer.
+The price formation is, therefore, internal to the CryptoCommodity ecosystem.
+As a consequence, a Cryptocommodity is decoupled from any external monetary system, fiat or not fiat, creating an autonomous ecosystem on its own.
 A CryptoCommodity delivers the foundation for a true asset value decentralization.

 ### 4.2.
 CryptoCommodity Features